 Before doing this make sure that the Glassfish preference Start the JavaDB database process when Starting GlassFish Server is ticked.

-Data Source Explorer tab and on the contextual menu of Database Connection select new.
+First we have to create the Derby Database, in eclipse is very simple.
+Go in Data Source Explorer tab and on the contextual menu of Database Connection select new.
 Now select Derby as Connection Profile Type and set the name of the database, for example ShortRental Database.

 Now in the next step set the database properties as in figure: